DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

 __1)COVID Analysis__

   In this COVID-19 analysis project, I used data-driven techniques to provide a deep understanding of the global pandemic.

-  1)Top Countries Analysis: I conducted an analysis, utilizing Plotly to craft a variety of informative charts, to pinpoint the countries mostly impacted by COVID-19.
+  ->Top Countries Analysis: I conducted an analysis, utilizing Plotly to craft a variety of informative charts, to pinpoint the countries mostly impacted by COVID-19.
 These visualizations showcased the nations with the highest total cases, maximum deaths, total recoveries, and active cases.

-  2)Cases over Time: Through interactive line charts, I meticulously tracked the progression of COVID-19 cases over time.
+  ->Cases over Time: Through interactive line charts, I meticulously tracked the progression of COVID-19 cases over time.

-  3)Population vs. Testing Ratio: I explored the ratio between a country's population and the total number of COVID-19 tests administered.
+  ->Population vs. Testing Ratio: I explored the ratio between a country's population and the total number of COVID-19 tests administered.
 This ratio showed the effectiveness of testing strategies and testing coverage relative to the population.

-  4)Death and Recovery Ratios: By assessing the ratio between the number of deaths and total recoveries, I understood the severity of the pandemic in different regions.
+  ->Death and Recovery Ratios: By assessing the ratio between the number of deaths and total recoveries, I understood the severity of the pandemic in different regions.

-  5)Test-to-Confirmed Ratio: I investigated the ratio between the total tests conducted and confirmed cases.
+  ->Test-to-Confirmed Ratio: I investigated the ratio between the total tests conducted and confirmed cases.
 This metric offered insights into a country's testing efficiency .

-  6)Death-to-Serious Cases Ratio: Analyzing the ratio between deaths and serious cases, I provided a view of the pandemic's impact on individuals with severe illness.
+  ->Death-to-Serious Cases Ratio: Analyzing the ratio between deaths and serious cases, I provided a view of the pandemic's impact on individuals with severe illness.

-  7)Most Affected Countries: Finally, I identified and ranked the most affected countries based on total deaths, total recoveries, and active cases.
+  ->Most Affected Countries: Finally, I identified and ranked the most affected countries based on total deaths, total recoveries, and active cases.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------